Boko Haram kills at least 60 in Nigeria attack: Amnesty

-DAKAR, Senegal (AP) — Amnesty International says Boko Haram has killed at least 60 people in a “devastating” attack on the northeastern Nigeria border town of Rann.
+DAKAR, Senegal (AP) — Boko Haram has killed at least 60 people in a “devastating” attack on the northeastern Nigeria border town of Rann, Amnesty International said Friday, calling it one of the deadliest assaults by the extremist group in its nearly decade-long insurgency.

-The international rights group has tweeted satellite imagery of the town, which it says shows hundreds of burned structures.
+Fighters on motorcycles drove through the town near the Cameroon border on Monday morning, setting houses on fire and killing people left behind, the international rights group said in a series of Twitter posts.
+The fighters also chased residents fleeing the “massive attack” and killed several outside town.

-It says the attack on Monday by extremists who arrived on motorbikes left much of the town in flames.
+Amnesty published satellite imagery that it said showed “hundreds of burned structures.”
+Many likely served as shelters for displaced people who had arrived in recent months seeking protection.
+Most of Rann is “now destroyed,” the group said.

 Most Read Nation & World Stories